Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 or whenever pieceOfState is updated
 ```

-We'll also see it whenever we click the button, which updates `pieceOfState`.
+We'll also see it whenever we click the button, which updates `pieceOfState`, since `pieceOfState` is listed as a dependency for the `useEffect` call.

 #### Dependency Arrays With Selective `useEffect` Calls

-Let's observe an example to demonstrate the dependency list even more.
+Let's examine another example to deepen our understanding of the dependency list.
 In this case, we have two pieces of state: `apples` and `oranges`.

 <!-- Simon note: Awkward grammar, but I want the "we've specified ... when oranges is updated" explanation first, before pointing out it was through the syntax [oranges].
 Open for suggestions if the order of "info revealed" remains. -->

-We've specified that `useEffect` should _only_ run when **`oranges`** is updated.
-We accomplished this by passing in `[oranges]` as the second parameter to `useEffect`.
+This example specifies that `useEffect` should _only_ run when **`oranges`** is updated.
+We accomplish this by passing in `[oranges]` as the second parameter to `useEffect`.

 <!-- prettier-ignore-start -->
 ```js